-Aware that some of my friends, especially the open networkers with thousands of friends already, turned on their subscribe button, I am now subscribing to their public updates.
+Aware that some of my friends, especially the open networkers with thousands of friends already, turned on their follow button (formerly called the subscribe button), I am now following their public updates.
 I am also curating interest lists — and this is where Facebook is really shining for me.

 One of my interest lists comprises 79 people (and climbing) in the social media marketing industry.

-These are a mix of people I’ve unfriended and other colleagues I respect — and they all allow me to subscribe to them.
-Instead of clicking their Subscribe buttons though, I added them to an interest list.
+These are a mix of people I’ve unfriended and other colleagues I respect — and they all allow me to follow them.
+Instead of clicking their Follow buttons though, I added them to an interest list.
 Go on and take a look.
-You can subscribe to my list of social voices and view digests in your news feed.
+You can follow my list of social voices and view digests in your news feed.